facebookresearch/vissl/docs/source/visualization.rst

 .. note::

-    Please install tensorboard manually: if pip environment: :code:`pip install tensorboard` or if using conda and you prefer conda install of tensorboard:  :code:`conda install -c conda-forge tensorboard`.
+    Please install tensorboard manually: if pip environment: :code:`pip install tensorboard` or if using conda and you prefer the conda install of tensorboard:  :code:`conda install -c conda-forge tensorboard`.

 Example usage
 ---------------